 Both of these VR headsets are going to deliver a stellar virtual experience, but the final decision will likely rest heavily on whether or not you have a PC ready to power VR.
 The Rift S still relies on external hardware to operate, while the Quest has everything built-in and doesn't have any external tether.
 The differences go deeper than that, though, which is what we examine here.

-A significant change to note is that Oculus Link, which allows you to connect the Oculus Quest to your PC to play PCVR games.
-While this feature is in beta, it greatly changes the comparison between these two devices.
-If you want the best PCVR experience, you should grab the Oculus Rift S, but if you're planning for the future or willing to wait for Oculus Link to mature, the Oculus Quest will be a significantly more versatile headset.
+A significant change to note is the development of Oculus Link, which allows you to connect the Oculus Quest to your PC to play PCVR games.
+This feature dramatically changes the comparison between these two devices.
+If you want the best PCVR experience, you should grab the Oculus Rift S. If you want the versatility of a headset that can run as a standalone VR device or play PCVR titles, the Oculus Quest is a better choice.

 Oculus Rift S vs. Oculus Quest: tech specs

 Both VR headsets were released on May 21, 2019.
 Here's a breakdown of the tech specs that make up each system.

 |Hand tracking||No||In preview|

 |Controllers||Updated Touch||Updated Touch|

 |PC requirements||Same as Rift CV1||None (except when using Oculus Link for PCVR)|